lchoe24/Meet-And-Eat/README.md

 2) KakaoPay API: I integrated the KakaoPay API to streamline the payment process for event reservations.
 This involved creating a secure and efficient payment flow from the initial request on the front-end to confirming payment through KakaoPay and updating our database to reflect the transaction.
 This feature not only simplified the payment process for users but also added a layer of trust and professionalism to our platform.

+## 💭 Reflection
+This project was a comprehensive exercise in both project management and technical development.
+Leading a diverse team under tight deadlines taught me valuable lessons in agility, communication, and the importance of a user-centered approach in software development.
+On the technical front, working with a range of technologies from Node.js and MySQL to integrating third-party services like KakaoPay API expanded my skill set and deepened my understanding of developing scalable, user-friendly web applications

 ## 📚 Technical Tools

 ### Frontend